Tour the National Inventors Hall of Fame Museum Exhibits

 Programs Room

-Redefining what a Hall of Fame can be and do, NIHF reaches beyond the walls of our museum to inspire the next generation of creators, innovators and entrepreneurs.
-The NIHF Programs Room introduces visitors to our nationwide learning opportunities for PreK through college, designed to unlock creative potential through hands-on exploration and valuable lessons from our Hall of Famers.
+Redefining what a Hall of Fame can be and do, we reach beyond the walls of our museum to inspire the next generation of creators, innovators and entrepreneurs.
+The Programs Room introduces visitors to our nationwide learning opportunities for PreK through college, designed to unlock creative potential through hands-on exploration and valuable lessons from our Inductees.

 Inductee Video Room

 For the inside story of innovation, step into the Inductee Video Room.
-See unique interviews with some of the world’s greatest inventors and get a glimpse into our Hall of Famers’ personal stories, in their own words.
+See unique interviews with some of the world’s greatest inventors and get a glimpse into our Inductees’ personal stories, in their own words.

 Women in Innovation

 Witness powerful interviews with women and girls in STEM (science, technology, engineering and mathematics) when you visit this exhibit sponsored by Qualcomm.
-You’ll learn about life-saving breakthroughs and inventions through American history and how greater diversity in patenting contributes to the innovation economy.
+As you learn about lifesaving breakthroughs and world-changing inventions, you’ll see how greater diversity in patenting contributes to the innovation economy.

 Breaking Barriers: Honoring Extraordinary Black Inventors